Justin0207/Machine-Learning-Algorithms-From-Scratch/README.md

 # 🧠 Machine Learning Algorithms from Scratch & TensorFlow

-This repository contains a comprehensive collection of **machine learning algorithms**, implemented from scratch using **pure Python/NumPy**, and also replicated using **TensorFlow** for comparison.
+This repository contains a comprehensive collection of **machine learning algorithms**, implemented from scratch using **pure Python/NumPy**, and also replicated using **TensorFlow**.
 It’s an ideal resource for students, developers, researchers, and curious minds who want to go beyond black-box models and truly **understand the math and mechanics** behind machine learning.
 The goal is to demystify how popular ML models work internally and bridge the gap between theoretical understanding and practical implementation.

 ---